kishorem-mf/spark-jobs/name-matching/README.md

 In this section I describe the steps performed in the algorithm.

-1. Read parquet file
+1. Read Parquet file
-The input parquet file should be partitioned by `COUNTRY_CODE`
+The input Parquet file should be partitioned by `COUNTRY_CODE`

 2. Create unique `id` column
 Concatenate columns `COUNTRY_CODE`, `SOURCE` and `REF_OPERATOR_ID` with the `~` character.